SivapriyaaKannappan/FRAN-Reaging/README.md

 ## Usage
 ### Dataset & Training
 The training dataset is generated from StyleGAN2, which is fed into [SAM] (https://github.com/yuval-alaluf/SAM), which inturn produces the output at different age categories (among 16 different age categories) ranging from 10 to 85.
-So, totally we generated 2000 identities of 1024 X 1024 resolution for each age category ranging from 10 to 85.
-Here U-Net is used for this image-to-image translation task.<br>
+So, totally we generated 2000 identities of 1024 X 1024 resolution for each age category ranging from 10 to 85 in which 1400, 400 and 200 identities are used for training, validation and testing respectively.
+Considering the efficiency, for initial training we resized the images to 256 X 256.
+For an identity, the images are stored across all the 16 different age categories, so for 2000 identities in total with 16 age categories, we have 32,000 images in the dataset.
+While constructing the dataset class and sampler class, the dataset is viewed as a matrix of rows and columns and the calculations are carried out.
+Here U-Net is used for this image-to-image translation task.<br />

 The RGB image along with the input and target age is fed as a 5 channel input to the Generator model (U-Net).
 When the generator is trained, the discriminator is fixed and when the discriminator is trained, the generator is fixed.
 Combined losses such as L1 loss, LPIPS loss and Adversarial loss are used.
-The adversarial loss for the generator is calcualted using the BCEwithLogitsLoss of the predicted image and the GT label as True, so that the generator's loss is minimized and the generator could generate better images.<br>
+The adversarial loss for the generator is calcualted using the BCEwithLogitsLoss of the predicted image and the GT label as True, so that the generator's loss is minimized and the generator could generate better images.<br />

 The PatchGAN discriminator is fed with 4 channel images such as predicted image+ correct target age, target synthetic image+ correct target age, target synthetic image+ incorrect target age, from which adversarial loss is calculated with their corresponding GT labels as False, True and False in order to minimize the discriminator's loss.
 For a given image along with the input age and target age, the program will output a re-aged face image based on the target age.
 ### Hyperparameter Values